jackw879/web/readme.txt

-﻿Brief guide
+﻿A Brief Guide to the Web Architecture Assignment (Group 15) Group members:
+Dong Li (dl1e14)
+Anis A Sharip (aas3g14)
+Jack Webster (jw30g11)
+Antigoni Kritioti (ak5e14)

-In our application of web architecture, we develop web pages that allow to create, update, get, delete a new question.
-And we can also do these methods to answer or comment of a question.
+In our application for the Web Architecture assignment, we developed web pages that allow a client to create, update, get, delete a new question.
+These HTTP verbs also apply to the answering of a question, as well as the ability to comment on both a question and answer.

-User can run the application in browser to achieve these function through our GUI, they can also test the functions by running CURL commands.
+Users can run the application in a browser to achieve these functions through our GUI.
+Users can also test the functions by running CURL commands.

-Run the application
+Runing the application:
-The testing server system is Ubuntu Server LTS 14.04.1,which have installed Node and SQLite
+The testing server system is Ubuntu Server LTS 14.04.1, which have Node and SQLite installed.

 1. npm install
 Open the folder where the application is in the terminal, and install required modules by command "npm install"